Hull Sound Circles

 - Guitar/Band projects for teenagers

-To improve physical and mental well-being through recreational music making.
+Improve physical and mental well-being through music making.

 Donna Smith – Coordinator/Facilitator

 Donna has worked as a professional Community Musician for 17 years.
 She has specialist knowledge in a variety of musical genres and a proven track record of delivering high quality musical workshops.
 Throughout her career Donna has delivered workshops to people of all ages, abilities and backgrounds including: